Sustainable, chemical-free nematode control in Senegal

 - Plots included both the Paulista and Processor variety of green beans

-The Aqua-4D system does not eliminate nematodes in an invasive way, as chemical nematicides do.
+The Aqua4D system does not eliminate nematodes in an invasive way, as chemical nematicides do.
 There are absolutely no chemicals used here, and nothing is added to the irrigation water.
-Instead, Aqua-4D uses subtle EM treatment to rearrange the structure of water molecules.
+Instead, Aqua4D uses an innovative treatment to rearrange the structure of water molecules.

 This rearrangement increases water absorption, but significantly in this case it also has the effect of repelling nematodes away from the root area (more info here).

 Crucial fact: the nematodes are not killed or harmed – they’re distracted away from the roots, meaning they can then no longer harm the roots or lay eggs there.
 And healthy root growth means healthy plants, which ultimately means higher yields.